Events

 • Explore how national needs assessments could be refined to maximize the mobilization of official development aid, along with other resources to support a low-carbon, climate-resilient development.

-Four panelists representing diverse organizations (think tank, development aid agency, government, and international organization) will share their outlook.
+Four panelists representing diverse organizations (think tank, development aid agency, government, and international organization) shared their outlook.

 More informations